-This concept was created for New Orleans coffee and latte cafe, Drink Beauty.
+This concept was created for New Orleans coffee cafe, Drink Beauty.
 Cloudscape I is located inside a light pink shotgun house turned trendy java establishment with black and white striped floors .
 Head to 3424 Magazine street, grab a turmeric latte and snap a pic in front of these frothy billowing clouds.

 Miss Hein teamed up with the Southern Food and Beverage Museum on OC Haley for a unique challenge - to recreate a famous George Rodrigue painting for an exhibit honoring the 40th Annual Junior League Cookbook, highlighting the women involved.
 The mural is now the backdrop to life size portraits of historic female chefs and a swampy facade for the podcast studio of New Orlean's own, Poppy Tooker!